bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 - name
 - chapnum

-[ program. ]
+[ tex. ]
-The "program" key is to hold a string that is to be interpreted as the program to run to compile the translated document.
-It is currently utilized to provide variations of the same LATEX translation.
-For instance, it can be set to 'pdflatex', 'xelatex', and 'lualatex' such that the translated TEX document should be tailored to this variable.
+The "tex" key is to hold a string that identifies which specific TEX program used for the "peek" type.
+Valid entries are: "pdflatex", "xelatex", "lualatex" and "context".

 [ fonts. ]
 For CJK/Unicode fonts.